Why am I subject to inspection?

 What do I do if I am not the owner of the property listed on the Notice?

-If you received a Hazardous vegetation and combustible material Abatement Notice and you do not own the property listed, please contact the Sonoma County Fire and Emergency Services at (707) 565-8875.
+If you received a Hazardous vegetation and combustible material Abatement Notice and you do not own the property listed, please contact the County of Sonoma Fire Prevention Division at email Veg-Mgmt@sonoma-county.org or phone (707) 565-8875.
 Property owner information is provided by the Sonoma County Assessor’s Office.
 To change or verify property owner information, contact the Sonoma County Assessor’s Office at (707) 565-1888.

 What are the deadlines for bringing my property to compliance after inspections?

-If you fail the first inspection, you have 30 business days to bring property into compliance.
+If you fail the first inspection, you have 30 calendar days to bring property into compliance.

 If you fail the second inspection, you have 15 calendar days to either request a hearing or bring to compliance.
 If you have a hearing, and are determined to be in violation, then you have 10 business days to bring your property into compliance.